hendrikschneider/jekyll-analytics/README.md

   Plausible:
     domain: 'example.com'   # The domain configured in plausible
-    source: 'https://plausible.example.com/js/plausible.js' # The source of the javascript
+    source: 'https://plausible.example.com/js/plausible.js' # The source URL of the javascript,
+    404_tracking: true      # Enable 404 error tracking.
+Also requires changes to your webserver and 404.md
+                            # See https://plausible.io/docs/404-error-pages-tracking for other set up required

 ```

 ## Usage